-Pro: Asset acquisition & ownership.
+Pro: Asset acquisition and ownership.
 Much like every other hard asset, owning an aerial lift gives your business added value.
 Plus, as an owner, you may have additional benefits, such as direct manufacturer support.

 Con: Possible debt.
 AWPs can be expensive, and if you’re not in a position to pay for a lift outright, the loan debt can really add up – or rather, subtract from your profit margins.

 Hidden Costs of Buying an Aerial Work Platform

 Once you buy an AWP, you will need to pay for any repairs or maintenance.
 You are also responsible for covering the cost of any training required to teach workers how to safely use an AWP.